royveshovda/xgps/README.md

 Pay attention to the has_fix if it is true or false.
 If has_fix=false, you cannot trust the other values.

-### Automatically (GenEvent)
+### Automatically using GenStage (equivalent to GenEvent)
-The most common usage pattern is to subscribe to the GenEvent publisher running Check out the code inside the example-folder for an implementation for a subscriber.
+The most common usage pattern is to subscribe to the GenStage producer running Check out the code inside the example-folder for an implementation for a subscriber.
 You need to implement (or copy) similar code to your side to receive new positions.

-## TODO
+## Future development
-- Consider GenStage
+- Simulator for sending simulated positions from a file (very useful during development)

 ## Note
 This application was tested on a Raspberry Pi using the AdaFruit Ultimate GPS ([1](https://www.adafruit.com/products/746), [2](https://www.adafruit.com/products/2324)), which essentially uses the chip MTK3339.
 Guarantees for other systems and chips cannot be given.
 But please provide feedback if working or not on other systems/chips.